 "Good As Gold,””Hazel Dell White Rye,” "Home Guard,” "Jed Clayton,” "Kriskringle Rye,” “Lewisdale,” “Millville,” "National League,” "Novena Old Rye,” "Old Home Still,” "Old Jed Russell,” Old Reserve Rye,” “Padlock,” “Patriot,” "Santa Claus,” “Security,” "Seward Rye,” “Souvenir,” “Sydenham,” "Talisman Rye,” "Ten Broeck,” "Tom Howe O.P.S.,” "U. S. Mail Box Rye,” "Uncle John,” "Uncle Josh,” "Windsor Club,” and "Ye Olden Times.”

 Rheinstrom Bros. trademarked only three labels — Aetna in 1876, Padlock in 1894 and Jed Clayton in 1908.
-A few brands had been trademarked by other whiskey houses, namely Capitol Club by Bowlin of Minneapolis, Elk Club by Meyer & Co. of Pennsylvania, and Fleetwood by Guggenheim of Cincinnati.
+Some of the names they used had been trademarked by other whiskey houses, namely Capitol Club by Bowlin of Minneapolis, Elk Club by Meyer & Co. of Pennsylvania, and Fleetwood by Guggenheim of Cincinnati.
 Moreover, some of these brand names are very close to those of whiskeys from other Cincinnati wholesalers and a question arises if they were intended to confuse buyers.
 Yet I find no trademark infringement actions against the brothers.

 Meanwhile each brother was having a family life.
 In 1875 Isaac at the age of 28 had married Augusta Goldsmith, ten years his junior, a woman born in Kentucky of German immigrant parents.
 The couple would have two sons, Maurice born in 1877 and Robert in 1882.
 Abraham was a bachelor of 36 when he finally took the plunge, wedding Minna Wise, a native of Chicago and 17 years younger than he.
 They would go on to have a family of three daughters and two sons, both of whom, Harry and James, would later join the liquor house.